Bylaws Were Last Updated on October 16, 2021

 Section II – ELECTION & TERM OF OFFICE

-Officers will be elected for terms of one fiscal year, beginning July 1st thru June 30th.
+Officers will be elected for a term of one fiscal year, (typically) beginning July 1st thru June 30th.
+Terms will be limited to a maximum of 3 consecutive years in any one position.
 Any member in good standing with KBB, Inc., shall be eligible for a position on the Board.
-To qualify for the office of President, Vice President, Treasurer, Secretary or Social Coordinator a nominee must be a valid member for 12-months prior to the election.
+To qualify for the office of President, Vice President, Treasurer, Secretary or Affiliate Members, a nominee must be a valid member for 12-months prior to the election.
 The election process will follow Robert’s Rules of Order.
-Elections will be held at the June general meeting.
+Elections will (typically) be held at the June general meeting.
 If there are not enough nominations to fill the slate, the organization will follow Robert’s Rules of Order.
 Each active member shall receive a ballot for the election of officers during the June general meeting.
 No proxy ballots will be accepted.
 Elections will be by secret ballot.
 All ballots for officers will be counted and reported at the meeting.
 In case of a tie, a run-off election will be held immediately by secret ballot.

 Section III – RECALL ELECTION